Maeswoon/UNHSEDS/README.md

 Because of GitHub's limitation, we are keeping large files like videos, pictures and other large PDF's on One Drive that can be shared to you.

-Please contact Charlie Nitschelm at cjn1012@wildcats.unh.edu to join!
+Please contact RossThyne at rossthyne@gmail.com to join!

 Let's get to work,

-Charlie Nitschelm
+Ross Thyne
-Founder
+President